-- (a) departments in the national, provincial and local sphere of government, other organs of state, community representatives, engineering services providers, traditional councils; and - (b) any other body or person that may assist in providing information and technical advice on the content of the municipal spatial development framework. - (3) The purpose of the project committee contemplated in section 6(a) is to - - (a) prepare, amend or review the municipal spatial development framework for adoption by the Council; - (b) provide technical knowledge and expertise; - (c) monitor progress and ensure that the drafting municipal spatial development framework or amendment of the municipal spatial development framework is progressing according to the approved process plan; - (d) guide the public participation process, including ensuring that the registered key public sector stakeholders remain informed; - (e) ensure alignment of the municipal spatial development framework with the development plans and strategies of other affected municipalities and organs of state as contemplated in section 24(1) of the Municipal Systems Act; - (f) facilitate the integration of other sector plans into the municipal spatial development framework;

-- (g) oversee the incorporation of amendments to the draft municipal spatial development framework or draft amendment or review of the municipal spatial development framework to address comments obtained during the process of drafting thereof; - (i) if the Municipality decides to establish an intergovernmental steering committee- - (i) assist the Municipality in ensuring that the intergovernmental steering committee is established and that timeframes are adhered to; and - (ii) ensure the flow of information between the project committee and the intergovernmental steering committee. - (4) The project committee consists of - - (a) the Municipal Manager; - (b) Senior Managers from at least the following municipal departments: - (i) Local Economic Development and Planning - (ii) Technical Services - (iii) Community Services
+- (a) departments in the national, provincial and local sphere of government, other organs of state, community representatives, engineering services providers, traditional councils; and - (b) any other body or person that may assist in providing information and technical advice on the content of the municipal spatial development framework. - (3) The purpose of the project committee contemplated in section 6(a) is to - - (a) prepare, amend or review the municipal spatial development framework for adoption by the Council; - (b) provide technical knowledge and expertise; - (c) monitor progress and ensure that the drafting municipal spatial development framework or amendment of the municipal spatial development framework is progressing according to the approved process plan; - (d) guide the public participation process, including ensuring that the registered key public sector stakeholders remain informed; - (e) ensure alignment of the municipal spatial development framework with the development plans and strategies of other affected municipalities and organs of state as contemplated in section 24(1) of the Municipal Systems Act; - (f) facilitate the integration of other sector plans into the municipal spatial development framework; - (g) oversee the incorporation of amendments to the draft municipal spatial development framework or draft amendment or review of the municipal spatial development framework to address comments obtained during the process of drafting thereof; - (i) if the Municipality decides to establish an intergovernmental steering committee- - (i) assist the Municipality in ensuring that the intergovernmental steering committee is established and that timeframes are adhered to; and - (ii) ensure the flow of information between the project committee and the intergovernmental steering committee. - (4) The project committee must consistof - (a) the Municipal Manager; - (b) municipal employees from at least the following municipal departments: - (i) the integrated development planning office;